 Credit reports track your history as a user of credit over the past seven to 10 years—and they're the documents used to create your credit score.

 People with bad credit often find themselves in a pickle when they need to borrow money—and doubly so when they need to borrow money fast.
 Their lousy FICO score leaves them stuck with bad credit loans that come with much higher interest rates.
-And some of these loans—like short-term no credit check loans, payday loans, and cash advances—could even trap them in a dangerous cycle of debt.

 While relying on safer and more affordable bad credit installment loans can be a viable short-term solution to this problem, the long-term solution to this dilemma is clear: They need to fix their credit.
 But in order to do that, it doesn’t really help to look at your score.
 Instead, you need to examine your credit report; that’s where all the real information is kept.